Up10tion: Pre-debut

 In July 2015, Up10tion introduced its members through a parody of MBC's King of Mask Singer.

-2015: Debut with Top Secret and Bravo!
+2015–2016: Debut and early days

 On September 9, Up10tion held a debut showcase at AX Concert Hall in Seoul which 500 fans attended.
 Up10tion released their debut EP Top Secret, which includes the debut single "So, Dangerous", was released on September 11, 2015.
 The album debut at number 9 and peaked at number 7 on Gaon Album Chart.
 They made their official music program debut on September 10 through Mnet's M Countdown, performing their debut single "So, Dangerous".
 They also had their debut album showcase in Beijing, China on September 22.
 The "So, Dangerous" music video was ranked 9th place in Billboard's Most Viewed K-pop Videos in America for the month of September 2015.

 On November 26, Up10tion released their second EP Bravo! with the lead single "Catch Me!", which was produced by Iggy and Yong Bae, who produced Ailee's "Heaven" and GFriend's "Me Gustas Tu".
 It also includes the track "Party2nite", which was written and composed by Teen Top's Changjo.
 The album peaked at number 5 on Gaon Album Chart.

-2016: Spotlight, Summer Go! and Burst

 Up10tion released their third EP Spotlight with the lead single "Attention" on April 18.

 On August 5, Up10tion released their fourth EP Summer Go! with the lead single "Tonight".

 Up10tion released their fifth EP Burst with the lead single "White Night" on November 21.

-2017: Japanese debut, Japanese tour and Star;dom
+2017: Japanese debut and Star;dom

 Up10tion released their Japanese debut single "ID" (アイディー) on February 27.
 They launched their first Japan tour titled "Zepp Tour 2017 ID" in May.

 On June 6, TOP Media issued a statement regarding Wooseok's hiatus.
 It was stated that his psychological condition had worsened due to the mental stress that he had been receiving since the end of 2016, due to a controversy that alleged he had inappropriately touched his "The Show" co-host, Jeon So-mi, near her chest area during a video.
 There were official statements released by both parties' agencies that denied these claims, along with the production staff from "The Show".

 With Wooseok on hiatus, Up10tion continued their activities as nine members.
-They released their sixth mini album Star;dom on June 29.
+They released their sixth EP Star;dom on June 29.
 The EP contained six tracks, including lead single "Runner".
 On October 12, the group released 2017 Special Photo Edition, containing two tracks, including lead single "Going Crazy".